johnwcowan/r7rs-work/RestartsCowan.md

 ## Abstract

-When an exceptional situation is encountered by a program, it may signal this and pass control to a condition handler.
+When an exceptional situation is encountered by a program, it may create a *condition* object describing the situation and then signal the condition and pass control to a condition handler.
 The signaler and handler are two different parts of a system, between which there is a barrier of abstraction.
-In most systems, the signaler sends information in the form of an object known as a *condition* about the situation that it encountered.
-In order to recover gracefully and flexibly from exceptional situations, however, the signaler must provide ways by which the handler can restart the computation, some of which require extra input.
-Often, the decision of which method of recovery to choose is left up to a physical user, who may be prompted for the input needed to recover.
+In order to recover gracefully and flexibly from exceptional situations, however, the signaler can provide ways by which the handler can restart the computation, some of which require extra input.
+Often, the decision of which method of recovery to choose is left up to a human user, who may be prompted for the input needed to recover.
 This SRFI proposes a simple mechanism called *restarters* to encapsulate the information necessary to restart a computation with associated interactive prompters.